-So far, we mastered quite a number of challenges: Creating and populating a dataset with large and small files, modifying content and saving the changes to history, installing datasets, even as subdatasets within datasets, recording the impact of commands on a dataset with the run and re-run commands, and capturing plenty of provenance on the way.
-We further noticed that when we modified content in notes.txt or list\files.py, the modified content was in a text file.
+So far, we mastered quite a number of challenges: Creating and populating a dataset with large and small files, modifying content and saving the changes to history, installing datasets, even as subdatasets within datasets, recording the impact of commands on a dataset with the run and re-run commands, and capturing plenty of PROVENANCE on the way.
+We further noticed that when we modified content in notes.txt or list\titles.sh, the modified content was in a text file.
 We learned that this precise type of file, in conjunction with the initial configuration template text2git we gave to datalad create, is meaningful: As the text file is stored in Git and not git-annex, no content unlocking is necessary.
-As we saw within the demonstrations of datalad run, modifying content of non-text files, such as .jpgs, requires - spoiler: at least in our current type of dataset and if you are not on Windows - the additional step of unlocking file content, either by hand with the datalad unlock command, or within datalad run using the -o/--output flag.
+As we saw within the demonstrations of datalad run, modifying content of non-text files, such as .jpgs, typically requires the additional step of unlocking file content, either by hand with the datalad unlock command, or within datalad run using the -o/--output flag.

 There is one detail about DataLad datasets that we have not covered yet.
-Its both a crucial aspect to understanding certain aspects of a dataset, but it is also a potential source of confusion that we want to eradicate.
+It is a crucial component to understanding certain aspects of a dataset, but it is also a potential source of confusion that we want to eradicate.